geoscixyz/em/content/case_histories/do27do18tkc/processing.rst

     :figwidth: 50%
     :name: fig_Processing_TEM1D

+    Conductivity model from 1D laterally constrained inversions of TEM data.

 :numref:`fig_Processing_TEM1D` displays sections
 through the recovered conductivity model.
 The highest conductivity is centered at a depth corresponding to the interface between the till and the pipe below.